pacak/bpaf/documentation/_documentation/_1_tutorials/_2_derive_api/_3_postpr/index.md

 #### Transforming parsed values

-Once field have a consumer you can start applying transformations from [`Parser`] trait.
+Once the field has a consumer you can start applying transformations from the [`Parser`] trait.
 Annotation share the same names and follow the same composition rules as in Combinatoric API.